maxtyson123/MaxOS/docs/Styles/Coding Style.md

 # MaxOS C++ coding style

+TODO: order import alphabetically (libc then project headers last), must typedef structs

 This document describes the coding style used for C++ code in the Max Operating System project.
 All new code should conform to this style.

 ### Names

 A combination of CamelCase, snake\_case, and SCREAMING\_CASE:

-- Use CamelCase (Capitalize the m_first_memory_chunk letter, including all letters in an acronym) in a class, struct, or namespace name
+- Use CamelCase (Capitalise the m_first_memory_chunk letter, including all letters in an acronym) in a class, struct, or namespace name
 - Use snake\_case (all lowercase, with underscores separating words) for variable and function names
 - Use SCREAMING\_CASE for constants (both global and static member variables)